LukinMar/sistema-irrigacao-alpha/README.md

 <hr>

-Personal project for learning and solving a familiar problem using MySQL, PHP, JAVA and C ++
+Personal irrigation project for learning and solving a familiar problem using MySQL, PHP, JAVA and C ++

 PHP and MySQL - WEB <br>
 JAVA - APP Android (webview) <br>
 C ++ - NodeMCU <br>

-NodeMCU is an open source Internet platform of Things.
+NodeMCU is an open source platform for Internet of Things.
 You can use Lua scripting language or C++.

 NodeMCU uses the ESP8266 microcontroller with Wi-Fi

-CPU: 32bit RISC Tensilica Xtensa LX106 rodando à 80/160 MHz.<br>
+CPU: 32bit RISC Tensilica Xtensa LX106 80/160 MHz.<br>
 RAM: 64 kB.<br>
-FLASH: QSPI Externo – de 512 kB até 4 MB.<br>
+FLASH: QSPI – 512 kB - 4 MB.<br>
 WiFi: IEEE 802.11 – b/g/n.<br>

 <a href="https://nodemcu.readthedocs.io/en/master/"> NodeMCU Documentation </a>